 Based on their functionalities, the following are the types of commands used in selenium.

 - Accessors: We will use accessors to examine the state of an application and store some values in some variables.
 They will not interact with any element on the page.
-The commands such as the store, store attribute, store text, store value, store title etc. fall under accessors.
+The commands such as the store, store attribute, store text, store value, store title, etc. fall under accessors.

 Writing Test Cases Manually in Selenium IDE

 Along with automatically recording you may also write the test cases manually by typing commands in selenium IDE.
 While writing scripts for the test case, you have to locate the elements on the web application which you are testing.
-You can inspect the elements with browser web console for locating the elements.
-You may also install and use Firebug addon to inspect the elements more easily and quickly.
+You can inspect the elements with a browser web console for locating the elements.
+You may also install and use the Firebug addon to inspect the elements more easily and quickly.

 Use the following steps to start writing test cases manually in selenium IDE.

 Step 1: Open the selenium IDE from your browser from which you have already installed.
 If you are not installed the selenium IDE to your browser yet, refer to this article.